marekzajac97/bf2-blender/docs/README.md

 ## Recommended Extensions:
 Some very useful 3rd party add-ons for animating:
   * [Action to Scene Range](https://extensions.blender.org/add-ons/action-to-scene-range/) automatically applies [Action frame range](https://docs.blender.org/manual/en/latest/animation/actions.html#action-properties) to Scene frame range when switching actions (working with multiple animations)
-  * [Unlooped](https://extensions.blender.org/add-ons/unlooped/) prevents Blender from looping scene playback (useful for e.g. checking how smooth your fade outs to base pose are)
   * [Animation Auto Offset](https://extensions.blender.org/add-ons/anim-auto-offset/) works like auto-keying but transform changes affect the whole animation (3ds Max like behavior)
   * [FakeBones](https://extensions.blender.org/add-ons/fakebones/) can be used to clean up the visual mess after skeleton import since many vBF2 skeletons have bones pointing in random directions

 # ObjectTemplate vs Mesh import/export
-There are two ways of importing BF2 meshes.
-One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure lacking some data present in the `.con` file, that's why its usability is limited.
-The second (and preferred) method is the `ObjectTemplate (.con)` option, which parses the ObjectTemplate definition allowing it to:
+There are two ways of importing BF2 meshes the add-on supports.
+First one is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure and hierarchy; BundledMeshes will be imported **as a single mesh object** with its geometry parts assigned to vertex groups `mesh1`, `mesh2`, etc. The second (and preferred) method is the `ObjectTemplate (.con)` option, which parses the ObjectTemplate definition from the `.con` file allowing it to:
 - load visible mesh of the proper type
 - separate all geometry parts into Blender objects
 - transform (move & rotate) all geometry parts
 - map geometry parts to ObjectTemplates applying their names, types and hierarchy.
 - load collision mesh (with proper material names) and map collision parts to ObjectTemplates
+- automatically map SkinnedMesh Geoms to proper skeletons

 When you want to re-export a mesh that has been imported and modified, a proper option from the `Export -> BF2` menu has to be chosen based on the option used to import the mesh, meaning that when you import `.staticMesh` also export it as `.staticMesh`, other combinations will not work!
 Bare in mind that the `ObjectTemplate (.con)` exporter not only saves the ObjectTemplate's definition to a `.con` file but also exports visible mesh and collision mesh into the `Meshes` sub-directory.

 ## Known issues
-- Some vBF2 meshes and meshes exported with Autodesk 3ds Max may contain backfaces (another face defined over the same set of vertices but opposing normal directions).
-Such faces are (rightfully) illegal in Blender but for compatibility reasons are supported by the add-on.
+- vBF2 meshes may contain double-sided faces (two faces defined over the same set of vertices but opposing normal directions).
+Such faces are illegal in Blender but they are supported by the add-on.
 To avoid duplication of vertices when importing a mesh, each double-sided face is tagged using a custom **boolean [Attribute](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/attributes_reference.html) in Face domain** called *`backface`*.
 When exporting a mesh, each face having attribute *`backface`* set will be exported as double-sided.
 To see exactly which faces are treated as double-sided while in `Edit Mode` select *`backface`* from [Attributes in Object Data](https://docs.blender.org/manual/en/latest/modeling/meshes/properties/object_data.html#attributes) and use [Select -> By Attribute](https://docs.blender.org/manual/en/latest/modeling/meshes/selecting/by_attribute.html).
 To set or clear them use [Mesh -> Set Attribute](https://docs.blender.org/manual/en/latest/modeling/meshes/editing/mesh/set_attribute.html).
+Double-sided faces will also appear properly in the material/shading view.
+- Mesh export is a **lossy** process, during which every vertex whose per-face attributes (such as the normal vector or UV coordinates) differ **will be split into a unique vertex**.
+Use `Weld vertices` option when importing a mesh if you intend to edit or re-export it.
+This automatically applies [Merge by Distance](https://docs.blender.org/manual/en/latest/modeling/meshes/editing/mesh/merge.html#bpy-ops-mesh-remove-doubles) operator (with *Sharp Edges* option enabled) which generally does a good job at reverting the damage done by the export process.
-- Blender does not allow to import custom vertex tangents, therefore when re-exporting meshes they always get re-calculated.
-This may increase the number of unique vertices being exported.
-Use `Weld vertices` option when importing to mitigate this issue.
-NOTE: Blender generates tangent space using Mikk TSpace algorithm, your normal map must be baked using the same method or it will cause shading bugs in game.
+- Blender does not allow to import custom vertex tangents, therefore when re-exporting meshes they always get re-calculated<sup>1</sup>.
+This may further increase the number of unique vertices being exported due to reasons above.
+Using `Weld vertices` option on import may or may not mitigate this issue.

+<sup>1</sup> Blender generates tangent space using Mikk TSpace algorithm, your normal map must be baked using the same method or it will cause shading bugs in game.

 # ObjectTemplate export guide